riteshsoni10/jenkins_deployment_kubernetes/README.md

 6. Steps to perform at **Build Stage**

    From the **Add Build Step** drop-down, `Execute Shell` is selected to run the operations at build stage.
 The source code is copied into the project deployment directory i.e */opt/code*.
-The script is present in scripts directory in this repository with name 'code_checkout_build_stage.sh'.
+The script is present in scripts directory in this repository with name 'code_checkout.sh'.
 The contents of script needs to be copied in the build stage of the job.

  <p align="center">
   <img src="screenshots/code_checkout_directory.png" width="800" title="Build Stage">